digiur/GDCICD/README.md

 ### GitVersion

-GitVersion is a tool to determine what version number a build should be.
+GitVersion is a tool to generate semantic version number a build should be.
 It can be combined with the `stamp-version` action to automatically increment the version numbers of your build.

 ```yaml
 steps: